chainapsis/keplr-chain-registry/README.md

 > yarn validate evm/{your file.json}
 > ```
 >
-> READ THE GUIDELINES BELLOW CAREFULLY, PAYING PARTICULAR ATTENTION TO THE "features" IN THE [[REQUIREMENT DETAILS](https://github.com/chainapsis/keplr-chain-registry#requirement-details)].
+> READ THE GUIDELINES BELLOW CAREFULLY, PAYING PARTICULAR ATTENTION TO THE "features" IN THE [[REQUIREMENT DETAILS for Cosmos-based chains](#cosmos-sdk-based-chain-registration-form-requirement-details)] and [[REQUIREMENT DETAILS for EVM-based chains](#evm-based-chain-registration-form-requirement-details)].

 # Guidelines for Community-Driven Non-Native Chain Integration